Victorwz/MLM_Filter/README.md

 └── cc12m
 ```

-As several images from OCR-VQA data urls are no longer available, you can also try to run the `check_missed_image.py` for filtering unavailable images from instruction dataset.
+OCR-VQA are repacked by ourselves to ensure there is no failed-to-download images which are included in LLaVA-v1.5-665k instruction dataset.

 2. Start training!

-You may download LLaVA's pretrained projectors in [Model Zoo](https://github.com/haotian-liu/LLaVA/blob/main/docs/MODEL_ZOO.md).

-Visual instruction tuning takes around 4 hours for LLaVA-v1.5-13B on 8x A100 (80G) with sampled 50k instruction dataset.
+Please refer to [LLaVA-Unified](https://github.com/Victorwz/LLaVA-Unified) for more fine-tuning guidance.

-Training script with DeepSpeed ZeRO-3: [`LLaVA_ft/scripts/v1_5/finetune.sh`](LLaVA_ft/scripts/v1_5/finetune.sh).
+Training script with DeepSpeed ZeRO-3: [`LLaVA_Unified/scripts/mlm_filter/finetune.sh`](https://github.com/Victorwz/LLaVA-Unified/blob/main/scripts/mlm_filter/finetune.sh).

-We open-source our fine-tuned MLM Data Filters at [MLM-Filter-GPT4V](https://huggingface.co/weizhiwang/mlm-filter-llava-13b-gpt4v) and [MLM-Filter-GPT4](https://huggingface.co/weizhiwang/mlm-filter-llava-13b-gpt4).

 ## Our Best CLIP Model on DataComp-Medium
 We also open-sourced our pre-trained CLIP-ViT-B/32 checkppint under the DataComp-Medium Benchmark Controlled Setting in [weizhiwang/clip_datacomp_medium_itm_th_66_AND_odf_th_20_gpt4v](https://huggingface.co/weizhiwang/clip_datacomp_medium_itm_th_66_AND_odf_th_20_gpt4v).
 Our best model is trianed on the data filtered by both the ITM and ODF Quality Scores.